 Third, a key problem, inherent in all sleep staging (and most, if not all medical fields that rely on human labels) is the high inter-rater disagreement levels.
-For sleep staging, values of κ tend to be in the range of 0.6 - 0.7 on average, but can vary highly by sleep stage with κ = 0.70, 0.24, 0.57, 0.57, and 0.69 for the Wake, N1, N2, N3, and REM stages, respectively (Lee et al. 2022).
+For sleep staging, values of k tend to be in the range of 0.6-0.7 on average, but can vary highly by sleep stage with k = 0.70, 0.24, 0.57, 0.57 and 0.69 for the Wake, N1, N2, N3 and REM stages, respectively (Lee et al 2022b).
 None of the literature on the topic of wearable sleep staging (particularly PPG) has directly addressed this issue.
-Moreover, there is an inherent problem in many approaches to PPG-based or physiology-based sleep staging, in that 30 seconds (the standard sleep staged epoch length) of physiological data may not be long enough to assess a sleep stage, even when using raw (30Hz+) data, because physiology changes on a timescale well beyond 30s.
+Moreover, there is an inherent problem in many approaches to PPG-based or physiology-based sleep staging, in that 30 s (the standard sleep staged epoch length) of physiological data may not be long enough to assess a sleep stage, even when using raw (30 Hz+) data, because physiology changes on a timescale well beyond 30 s.